syncfusion-content/uwp-docs/uwp/Progress-Bar/Appearance-and-Styling.md

 ---
 layout: post
-title: Appearance and Styling in UWP Progress Bar control | Syncfusion®
+title: Appearance and Styling in UWP SfProgressBar | Syncfusion®
-description: Learn here all about Appearance and Styling support in Syncfusion® UWP Progress Bar (SfProgressBar) control and more.
+description: The appearance and styling in SfProgressBar allows customizing the visual look using the FillColor property to change the brush of animating elements.
-platform: UWP
+platform: uwp
 control: SfProgressBar
 documentation: ug
 ---

-# Appearance and Styling in UWP Progress Bar (SfProgressBar)
+# Appearance and Styling in UWP SfProgressBar

 ## Customizing the Hot Spots